EmmanuelMuthui003/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This directory contains shell Permissions
+This project is about shell permissions